Updated for 2018

 Caring For Your Packaging Machinery

-When the shrink wrapping machinery is not in use, it is vital that it is unplugged to prevent any potential safety risks.
+When the machine is not in use, it is vital that it is unplugged to prevent any potential safety risks.
 When cleaning the machinery, do not use any abrasive materials that are not fit for this purpose as it may result in damaged parts.
 It is advised that regular maintenance is carried out, to clean the shrink wrap sealer heating element, as well as replace consumable parts when necessary.